CGATOxford/CGATPipelines/doc/PipelineReports.rst

 Writing pipeline reports
 ========================

-CGAT pipelines use SphinxReport_ to report the outcome of a pipeline run.
+CGAT pipelines use CGATReport_ to report the outcome of a pipeline run.
 Conceptually, the workflow is that a CGAT pipeline creates data and uploads it into a database.
-SphinxReport_ then creates a report from the database.
+CGATReport_ then creates a report from the database.

 Background